You have a relationship with a colleague that’s not working and it’s snowballing into a crisis. What do you do about it?

 After 30 years of helping individuals, teams and organizations find ways to collaborate, reduce conflict and improve productivity and performance, Learning as Leadership shares a most powerful and transformative tool for shifting intractable relationships in Making Others Good.

-LaL’s President Shayne Hughes tells of two directors in a large technology company whose conflict creates an Us vs. Them power struggle between their teams, delaying several products and hurting the company’s competitiveness – and how the resolution launched it ahead of industry benchmarks.
+LaL President Shayne Hughes tells of two directors in a large technology company whose conflict creates an Us vs. Them power struggle between their teams, delaying several products and hurting the company’s competitiveness – and how the resolution launched the company ahead of industry benchmarks.